People

 Centre Manager, Faith Centre & Religion and Global Society Research Unit

-Andrew is the Faith Centre and Religion and Global Society research unit Manager.
-He is responsible for the day-to-day management of the Faith Centre and its people and programmes.
+Jess is the Faith Centre and Religion and Global Society research unit Manager.
+She leads the delivery of the Beecken Faith & Leadership Programme and is responsible for the day-to-day management of the Faith Centre, including its people and programmes.

 Contact: j.hazrati@lse.ac.uk